elysiae-project/elysiae/README.md

 ## For the lawyers of the "anime game" company

-This app does **NOT** use any cheats/game plugins or any other exploits to get Hoyoverse games running on Linux.
-It is running through Wine, a compatibility layer that allows for the execution of Windows binaries on Linux.
-Game rendering is performed through DXVK, another compatibility layer that translates DirectX shaders to Vulkan on run-time.

-I am NOT hosting any game content myself, and am fetching it directly from your servers, like HoYoPlay does, and do not modify any files downloaded in this manner.

-I also do not condone any user action that would result in a violation of your Terms of Service.
+Yoohoo does **NOT** use any cheats/game plug-ins in order to get your games running.
+I am **NOT** hosting any game content myself, and am fetching it directly from your servers, like HoYoPlay does, and do not modify any files downloaded in this manner.
+Finally, I also do not condone any user action that would result in a violation of your Terms of Service.
 I am merely providing a method for Linux users to play your games

-Please look at the source code to verify my claims
+Please look at the source code to verify my claims.

 ## Disclaimer